filecoin-project/specs/src/algorithms/expected_consensus.md

   - Sha256 for our hashing function
   - Secp256k1 for our curve

-If the miner scratches a winning ticket in this round, it can use newEP, along with a newTicket to generate and publish a new block.
+If the miner wins the election in this round, it can use newEP, along with a newTicket to generate and publish a new block.
 Otherwise, it waits to hear of another block generated in this round.

 It is important to note that every block contains two artifacts: one, a ticket derived from last block's ticket to extend the ticket-chain, and two, an election proof derived from the ticket `K` rounds back used to run leader election.